Jake Grech

-Jake Grech (born 18 November 1997) is a Maltese professional footballer currently playing with Hibernians in the Maltese Premier League.
+Jake Grech (born 18 November 1997) is a Maltese professional footballer currently playing with Floriana in the Maltese Premier League.

 Club career

 Ħamrun Spartans

 Jake Grech rose through the ranks of Ħamrun Spartans, and debuted with the team in the Maltese First Division.
 Grech was a protagonist in Ħamrun Spartans' return from all the way down the Maltese Second Division and re-establishment of the Spartans in the Maltese Premier League.
 Grech was a regular goalscorer and assistman for the Spartans.

 Birkirkara

 Grech's displays led to interest growing in him over the months.
 In June 2017, Grech was transferred to Birkirkara F.C. for a record fee of €120,000.
 Part of Grech's deal saw defender Daniel Zerafa move to Ħamrun.
 Grech officially signed for Birkirkara on 18 June 2017.

+Balzan

+On 21 June 2023, Grech signed a contract with Balzan.

+Floriana

+On 26th January, 2024, Grech left Balzan and signed a contract with Floriana, having been swapped with Jan Busuttil, who signed for Balzan.

 International career

 Grech has represented Malta in various youth categories, such as the Malta national under-17 football team, the Malta national under-19 football team and the Malta national under-21 football team.
 He was instrumental in various matches and showed great promise, at times being decisive for his side.

 Upon being promoted as National Team manager, Ray Farrugia decided call up Jake Grech to the senior squad, amongst other players.
 In fact, Grech's first match with the Malta national football team was against Armenia in a match that ended in a draw.